LennyGonz/Adopt-Me-/Docs.md

 # Introduction

 - React is a library not a framework, know the difference!
+- React helps you build dynamic web applications by automatically updating the DOM when your data model changes.
+  - On top of updating the DOM, React lets you iterate on the interface by combining, expanding, and moving around self-contained elements...these self-contained elements are called _components_
+- Components are like custom elements that precisely match your application's functionality.
+- React takes care of tedious manupulations.
+To be able to use components, you'll define your interface mostly in JS.
+- React enforces strict rules to **share data** between components.
 - React is nearly never used by itself so it's useful to know the tools being used.
 - This project is more modular and there are a lot of tools being used!
   - I started off diving head first using `create-react-app` but it's useful to know how React works by looking under the hood.
 So this is what pure React looks like: